 Unlike app stores which take user reviews and ratings as a scale to measure the quality and child-friendliness of an app, KinderTown relies on hands on expert advice from educators.
 KinderTown’s focus is on educational apps for kids’ ages 3-8 years old.
 The site says that each app that is selected to be on the site passes through the impressions of educators, parents, and kids.
 They are judged on the yardstick of educational value, user-friendliness, engagement value, design, artwork, cost, and shelf life.

-You can download the KinderTown app on your iPhone, iPad, or iPod Touch.
+You can download the KinderTown app [No Longer Available] on your iPhone, iPad, or iPod Touch.
 KinderTown is a specialized version of the iTunes App Store.
 The curation of child-friendly apps happens on KinderTown, but you are redirected to iTunes for the actual download.
 You can also explore the educational app universe through the website.
 As you can see in the screenshot above, the navigation is simple and understandable in a single glance.
 You can narrow down to the right app by subject, age, device, and price.
 You will not have reviews mentioned here, but almost all of the apps I clicked through to the iTunes review had good reviews.

 Usually many apps have versions for Android as well.
 Though it is not mentioned on the app finder site, you can try searching for it on Google Play Store.
 KinderTown has recently become part of Demme Learning and its suite of learning products.